O-Three-Two/2023-10-zetachain-alpha/phase-1/vulnerabilities/ZetachainPreviousAuditsExplained.md

 #### Zellic 3.6: Multiple events in the same transaction causes loss of funds and chain halting
-- When transfering funds out of the zEVM onto another blockchain the ``ZetaConnectorZEVM`` contract emits events for the Zetachain Cosmos SDK module to handle.
+- When transferring funds out of the zEVM onto another blockchain the ``ZetaConnectorZEVM`` contract emits events for the Zetachain Cosmos SDK module to handle.
 - To store this information, the event is internally hashed.
 Then, when the event is voted on, it is easy to check what is exactly being voted on.
 - As a result, *two events* in the same block with the *same parameters* will have the **same hash**.
 This results in two transactions being processed as a single one.
-This could happen accidently in the course of action or on purpose.
+This could happen accidentally in the course of action or on purpose.
 - If a user sends 5000Zeta to themselves twice, they should receive 10000Zeta.
 However, they will only receive 5000Zeta because of the hash collision.
 - Additionally, the *nonce* will be incremented twice even though a single transaction will be processed.
 Since the Ethereum receiving side enforces the *ordering* of these nonces, there will be a gap in processed transaction nonces.
 Since transactions cannot be processed, it results in a halting of the bridge.